Activity 5 - Secure User Permissions

 Try it on your own!

 Now, let’s try to change the permissions of our files.
-We want anyone outside of our group and aside from ourselves to have no permissions for
+We want anyone outside of our group and aside from ourselves to not be able to access

 Fun Fact: Shortcut!